sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 # Criteria for Issue Validity

-This guide aims to provide clarity for both Watsons & protocols on various categories of issues that are valid under Sherlock's rules.
+This guide aims to provide clarity for both Watsons & protocols on various categories of issues that are valid under Sherlock's judging.
 Sherlock is exclusively focused on high and medium-severity findings, as these vulnerabilities will cause a loss of user funds and most materially damage the reputation of the protocols Sherlock seeks to protect.

-**Note:** Despite these rules, we must understand that because of the complexity & subjective nature of smart contract security, there may be issues that are judged beyond the purview of this guide.
-However, for the vast majority of cases, this guide should suffice.
-Sherlock's internal judges continue to have the last word on considering any issue as valid or not.&#x20;

 ### **I. Table of Contents:**